ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 It analyzes the final codec conversation from [Metal Gear Solid 2](https://en.wikipedia.org/wiki/Metal_Gear_Solid_2:_Sons_of_Liberty).

-I remember playing Metal Gear Solid as a kid, but it’s deep philosophical themes flew right over my head.
+I remember playing Metal Gear Solid as a kid, but its deep philosophical themes flew right over my head.
 Now, I find myself revisiting this conversation over and over again.

 It is mind-blowing, thought-provoking, and ultimately terrifying.

-Procede with caution. ⚠️
+Proceed with caution. ⚠️

 ![GW](./images/gw.png)[size: l, aspect: 860x500]